lg-caceres/playwright-pom/README.md

 ├── README.md
 ```

-Folder and File Descriptions:
+Folder and File Description:

 - **data:** Test data used in tests.
 - **e2e/fixtures:** File to extends playwright's fixtures and make page objects accessible on any test suite.
+Also the expect methos was extended
 - **e2e/pages:** Page object files to organize reusable elements(Login and Inventory).
 - **e2e/tests:** Contains test files for Login and Inventory pages
 - **.gitignore:** Files to be ignore by github.